gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/5_World.rst

 6. **Transform**

 ==========  ==========================================
-Rotation    Rotates all models around the 0 point Scale       Scales all content
+Rotation    Rotates all models around the origin
+Scale       Scales all content
 ==========  ==========================================